 This policy addresses consensual relationships.
-Nonconsensual, or unwelcome, conduct of a sexual nature is addressed in the law school's Sexual Misconduct Policy for Students found in the Policies section of this Catalog.
+Nonconsensual, or unwelcome, conduct of a sexual nature is addressed in the law school's Title IX Sexual Harassment Policy (Student Respondent) and Sex Discrimination and Sexual Misconduct Policy (Student Respondent) found in the Policies section of this Catalog.